 Charles Langham, the main character in the novel, like the author, is a person with relapsing/ remitting Multiple Sclerosis.
-What is Multiple Scelerosis?
-This page is designed to make the reader more aware of what Multiple Scelerosis is.
-I would like to thank the Multiple Slerosis New Zealand society for allowing me to use the text from their website for this page.
+What is Multiple Sclerosis?
+This page is designed to make the reader more aware of what Multiple Sclerosis is.
+I would like to thank the Multiple Sclerosis New Zealand Society for allowing me to use the text from their website for this page.

-Multiple Scleoris (MS) is a disorder of the central nervous system (CNS) which includes the brain, spinal cord and optic nerves.
+Multiple Sclerosis (MS) is a disorder of the central nervous system (CNS) which includes the brain, spinal cord, and optic nerves.

 For more information: